-This algorithm update was released in the fall of 2013 (read my not-so-thrilled rant post on it, in relation to Knowledge Graph) and is actually an update to the core algorithm.
+This algorithm update was released in the fall of 2013 and is actually an update to the core algorithm.

 It is designed to align Google’s search results closer to the intent of users’ search queries (especially with conversational search queries) by focusing on the “meaning behind the words” (otherwise known as “semantic search”).
 All that matters to you is that you have a strategy in place to actually answer your target audience’s top questions about your industry (and your brand) in an in-depth manner.
 You may see some pages on your site that saw increases or declines in organic search traffic around the fall of 2013.
 It is possible that Google is ranking them differently due to their ability to truly answer all the queries that were (and are) driving impressions and traffic to them in Google’s search results.

 Page Layout (aka “Top-Heavy”) Algorithm Update